Rockefeller Center Directors

-Andrew A. Samwick is the Director of the Nelson A. Rockefeller Center for Public Policy and the Social Sciences and a professor of economics at Dartmouth College and a research associate of the National Bureau of Economic Research.
+Andrew A. Samwick is the Director of the Rockefeller Center and the Sandra L. and Arthur L. Irving '72a P '10 Professor of Economics, as well as a research associate of the National Bureau of Economic Research.
+The 2014-2015 academic year marks 20 years of teaching at Dartmouth College for Professor Samwick and 10 years as Director of the Center.
 In 2003 and 2004, he served as chief economist on the staff of the President’s Council of Economic Advisers.
 Since joining the Dartmouth faculty in 1994, his scholarly work has covered a range of topics, including pensions, saving, taxation, portfolio choice, and executive compensation.
 Professor Samwick has been published in American Economic Review, Journal of Political Economy, Journal of Finance, Journal of Public Economics, and a number of specialized journals and conference volumes.
 He graduated summa cum laude with a degree in economics from Harvard College and received his Ph.D. in economics from the Massachusetts Institute of Technology.
 He blogs about economics, politics, and current events.
 Professor Samwick's academic web page.

 The Curricular and Research area manages the curricular activities at the Center.
 These include the Public Policy Minor, Policy Research Shop, Dartmouth-Oxford Exchange, Senior Honors Thesis Grants, Center for the Study of the Presidency and Congress, Faculty Workshops, Classroom Enhancement Grants and Faculty Grants.